 NSU will cover a screening appointment (up to 15 minutes) at no charge to you by a health care provider at AAFP ONLY if the student is seen by the on-campus nurse first.

 NSU does not cover X-rays, labs or treatments performed at the physician’s office.

 The costs for any student going to another facility to receive medical care without a referral from the NSU health services office will be at the student’s expense.

-NSU is under contract with State Street Pharmacy in Aberdeen to provide your medication needs, both prescription and over-the-counter, at discount rates.
+NSU is under contract with State Street Pharmacy in Aberdeen to provide students' medication needs, both prescription and over-the-counter, at discount rates.
 This discount does not apply to medications for chronic illness or recurrent conditions.

-Any student entering a public or private postsecondary education institution in this state for the first time after July 1, 2008, shall, within forty-five days after the start of classes, present to the appropriate institution certification from a licensed physician that the student has received or is in the process of receiving the required two doses of immunization against measles, rubella, and mumps.
+Any student entering a public or private postsecondary education institution in this state for the first time after July 1, 2008, shall, within 45 after the start of classes, present to the appropriate institution certification from a licensed physician that the student has received or is in the process of receiving the required two doses of immunization against measles, rubella, and mumps.
 For alternatives to the requirement, consult SDBOR Policy 2:3:5 (D)

 Documentation must be provided within 45 days after the start of classes.
 Failure to comply will result in the student not being able to attend classes, i.e. dropped from school.

 For more information, contact the NSU Health Services at 605-626-7694 or firstname.lastname@example.org.